varseus/ImageProcessing/README.md

 ### Model

 The Model is represented by the **ImageProcessingModel** interface, which can execute various operations on a set of Images.
 It is implemented by the
-**BasePPMImageProcessingModel** class, which can load, edit, and save images, while maintaining a running state of images being processed.
+**BasicImageProcessingModel** class, which can load, edit, and save images, while maintaining a running state of images being processed.
+Also, **MockImageProcessingModel** class logs all calls made to it to a log.

-Each Image in the BasePPMImageProcessingModel is represented by the **Image** interface.
-Images have various operations to edit and import/export them, as implemented by a **BasePPMImage** or a **GreyscaleImage** (a black-and-white image).
+Each Image in the BasicImageProcessingModel is represented by the **Image** interface.
+Images have various operations to edit and import/export them, as implemented by a **BasicImage** or a **GreyscaleImage** (a black-and-white image).

 Images are composed of pixels, represented by the **Pixel** interface.
 Pixel's also have various operations to edit them, and are either an
 **RGBPixel** or **GreyscalePixel** (a black-and-white pixel).